 In a week I’ll take 1-2 complete rest days.
 Other than that, I save my long runs for the weekends, often trying to due back to back long runs on Saturday/Sunday to build that ultra-endurance without destroying my body or motivation.

 How does RockTape help you meet your fitness goals?

 RockTape is the perfect product to keep in your gym or race bag because it is an instant solution to last minute problems.
 For the price, you can’t beat it.
-One roll can help relieve pain* and mitigate issues on any part of your body.
+One roll can help relieve discomfort* and mitigate issues on any part of your body.
 There isn’t another product that fits in your pocket that is as versatile.
 It replaces a gym bag worth of bandages, wraps and supportive devices.
 Furthermore, it can be used anywhere.
 As an OCR athlete who spends his weekends crawling through mud, jumping off heights into water above most people’s comfort zones and racing all day, RockTape stays on providing support longer than any other product.